yangy09/yangy09.github.io/projects.md

 ---

 ## Research Grants
+- "Prediction of ncRNA subcellular localization based on multi-modal machine learning", National Natural Science Foundation of China (No. 61972251), 2020-2023

 - "Study on the approaches for reliably screening microRNA biomarkers",  Shanghai Municipal Natural Science Foundation (No. 16ZR1448700), 2016-2019